rocky-linux/documentation/docs/books/nvchad/vale_nvchad.md

 ## Installing `vale` using Mason

 Installing `vale` from within NvChad using Mason, will keep the package up-to-date with just a few extra steps.
 Running Mason periodically from within `nvim` will show you if there are updates that need to be installed and allow you to update them from there.
 This includes `vale` once it is installed.
-Let us start by running `nvim` to pull up an empty file and then get into the command mode by using <kbd>SHIFT</kbd>+<kbd>:</kbd>+Mason, which should show an interface similar to this one:
+Let us start by running `nvim` to pull up an empty file and then get into the command mode by using ++SHIFT++ + ++:++ + Mason, which should show an interface similar to this one:

 ![vale_mason](images/vale_mason.png)

 Rather than looking at the entire list of packages, let us use menu item 4 to limit the listing to linters.
-Press <kbd>4</kbd> and scroll down in the list until you find `vale` and with your cursor on that line, press <kbd>i</kbd> to install.
+Press ++4++ and scroll down in the list until you find `vale` and with your cursor on that line, press ++i++ to install.
 Your listing should now show `vale` installed:

 ![vale_mason_installed](images/vale_mason_installed.png)